bettercss/base/README.md

 # Base

-The `Base` module contains base libraries for Bettercss.
+The `Base` module contains libraries to give your project the best possibly start.

 ## Installation